kbalog/uis-dat630-fall2016/assignment-3/README.md

 ## Recent updates

+  - [Pseudo code](code/mlm_ranking.ipynb) is provided for MLM scoring.
-  - Sample indexer code updated to use a single shard.
+  - [Sample indexer code](code/indexer.py) updated to use a single shard.
+  - The default retrieval model depends on your Elasticsearch version; for 2.x it is TF/IDF, for 5.x it is BM25.
+It is OK to use the Elasticsearch default (whatever it is), just state it in your report.
+If you want to use BM25, see the *Hints and notes* section below.

 ## Task